IamNaeto/IamNaeto/README.md

 <a href="https://github.com/uyitech/github-readme-activity-graph"><img alt="IamNaeto' Activity Graph" src="https://activity-graph.herokuapp.com/graph?username=IamNaeto&bg_color=151515&color=FA8B00&line=FA8B00&point=FFFFFF&hide_border=true" /></a>

-<b>Note:</b> The top languages shown above is just a measure of what I have posted here on Github and not a summary my actual skill level as there are more to those languages shown.
+<b>Note:</b> The top languages shown above is just a measure of what I have posted here on Github and not a summary of my actual skill level as there are more to those languages shown.